-Ford Freestyle owners have reported 50 problems related to transmission noise (under the power train category).
+Ford Freestyle owners have reported 62 problems related to transmission noise (under the power train category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Ford Freestyle based on all problems reported for the Freestyle.

 The contact owns a 2007 Ford Freestyle.
 The contact stated that the vehicle was making an abnormal noise while in neutral or park.
 The vehicle was taken to a dealer where it was diagnosed that the transmission needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was made aware of the failure.
 The failure mileage was 72,631.